readicculus/pep_gui/src/README.md

 The `GUIManager` creates instances of `ProgressGUIEventData` (in `src/psg/events/data.py`) which it then communicates to the PySimpleGUI window via `window.write_event_value`.
 This allows the scheduler to pass information to the GUI which can then update progress bars, task statuses, etc...

+### Workflows/Tests

+I've added some CI for testing and deploying packages.
+The current test coverage is limited but there are tests for both core functionality along with tests that actually run the scheduler if you define a kwiver path in `tests/config.ini`.
+In addition `python setup.py test` can be used to run the tests which is helpful when deploying to pypi.